 Here is the credit score for all of the four classes:

-The average difference between each category to next one is around 39 points.
+The average difference between each category and to next one is around 39 points.

 But the higher income doesn’t guarantee that the credit score stays high.
 This is because most of the time high-income individuals get into more sophisticated credit limits and spend more which derails them from making on-time payments and keeping the utilization ratio below 30%.
 Which ultimately has a bad effect on their overall credit score.

 The credit limits also differ according to income levels.
-As much you earn the more credit limit you get from the lenders.
-You can see in the below chart which takes data from the Federal Reserve Bank of New York regarding credit limit.
-The low income ($1602), moderate-income ($3686), middle income ($8001), and high income ($15123).
+As more you earn the more credit limit you get from the lenders.
+You can see in the below chart which takes data from the Federal Reserve Bank of New York regarding credit limits.
+The low-income ($1,602), moderate-income ($3686), middle-income ($8001), and high-income ($15,123).